Volleyball stars reach for the skies

 They were inspired by another series of photos taken by Snipes -- "Dunk the Sun" -- featuring NBA star Anthony Davis.

 Dalhausser was joined at the early morning shoot by compatriot Lauren Fendrick.
-The California native will also compete on this year's Tour, and Wednesday's event is the first major beach volleyball tournament of the season.
+The California native will also compete on this year's Tour, and this week's event is the first major beach volleyball tournament of the season.

 Fendrick, 34, competed at her first Olympics in Rio last year but failed to make it past the group stages.